wilsonfrantine/landscapeDecoupler/README.md

 # landscapeDecoupler

-An R package to help with landscape analisis
+An R package to help with landscape analisys

 ## How to install